DIGNITY OF LABOUR

 - Do your work honestly and since

-- Do not look down on others, especially those who have menial jobs like your domestic help, laborers, sweepers, mason, etc.
+- Do not look down on others, especially those who have menial jobs like your domestic help, labourers, sweepers, mason, etc.

-- If given a task, do not label it as below your level and instead fulfill it by giving your 100 percent.
+- If given a task, do not label it as below your level and instead fulfil it by giving your 100 per cent.

-- Spread awareness and teach others around you to respect people other professions.
+- Spread awareness and teach others around you to respect people in other professions.

 One important aspect to remember is that there is no shame in doing a job, no matter what it entails but it should be done with dignity and respect.